ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 It's and its
 ^^^^^^^^^^^^
-"It's" is a contraction for "it is;" use "it is" instead of "it's."
+"It's" is a contraction for "it is;" use "it is" instead of "it is."
 Use "its" as a possessive pronoun (for example, "the store is known for its low prices").

 Less
 ^^^^